 Methods

-This systematic review focused on the association between DM and TB in SSA and the possible modification of this association by HIV.
-The review was registered in the International Prospective Register of Systematic Reviews (PROSPERO) on the 11th of March 2021 (registration number CRD42021241743).
+The review protocol was registered in the International Prospective Register of Systematic Reviews (PROSPERO) on the 11th of March 2021 (registration number CRD42021241743).

 Search strategy

 We searched Medline (via PubMed), Embase (via Ovid), CINAHL, Web of Science, Global Health (via Ovid) and African Index Medicus for studies published between January 1980 and February 2021.
-Prior to 1980, DM and HIV prevalence in SSA were both significantly lower, and TB treatment different, therefore earlier studies may not be comparable.
-Search strings included MESH, keyword terms and synonyms for the words ‘’tuberculosis’’, ‘’diabetes mellitus’’ and ‘’Africa’’ and the names of the Sub-Saharan African countries (Appendix 1).
+Prior to 1980, DM prevalence in SSA was significantly lower, HIV not yet discovered and TB treatment different, therefore earlier studies may not be comparable.
+Search strings included MESH, keyword terms and synonyms for the words ‘’tuberculosis’’, ‘’diabetes mellitus’’ and ‘’Africa’’ and the names of each Sub-Saharan African country (Appendix 1).
 In addition to database searches, reference lists of eligible studies, key reviews and conference abstracts of the International Union Against Tuberculosis and Lung Disease conferences from 2016 to 2020 were hand searched to identify potentially relevant studies.

 Eligibility criteria

 Cohort studies, case-control studies and cross-sectional studies that determined the association between DM and TB in SSA were included.
-Studies were included when they adjusted for at least the confounder age, which is thought to be the most important confounder in this association globally, and had a suitable control group (14).
+Studies were included when they adjusted for at least the confounder age, which is thought to be an important confounder in this association globally, and had a suitable control group (14).
 The key exposure was DM, as defined by the individual studies (generally patient reported, abstracted from medical records or diagnosed by blood glucose tests/ glycosylated haemoglobin).
 The main outcome was incident TB disease.
-Studies were included irrespective of DM type (which was often not reported, but likely mostly DM type 2), TB type, and method used for DM and TB ascertainment.
+Studies were included irrespective of DM type (which was often not reported, but likely mostly DM type 2), TB type (pulmonary and extrapulmonary), and methods used for DM and TB ascertainment.
 For the sub-focus on effect-modification by HIV, an additional inclusion criterion was that the studies stratified the estimate of the association by HIV status i.e. estimating association between TB and DM in people with HIV and those without separately.

-We excluded case series, reviews, commentaries and other publications without primary data, studies that could not be obtained from any source (online databases, library request or contacting authors), those not published in English or French and those with predominantly participants below 18 years of age or non-human subjects.
+We excluded case series, reviews, commentaries and other publications without primary data, studies that could not be obtained from any source (online databases, library request or contacting authors), those not published in English or French and animal studies.
+Furthermore, studies with predominantly participants below 18 years of age were excluded, because the prevalence of DM is significantly different in children. .

 Study selection and data extraction